kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 ![](./assets/security-architecture.svg)

-### Tenant mapping handler
+### Tenant Mapping Handler

-It is an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler responsible for mapping `authorization_id` to tenant. `authorization_id` is used in multiple authentication flows:
+It is an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler responsible for mapping authentication session data to tenant.
+It could be built into Director itself, as it will also use the same database.
+It would be implemented as a separate endpoint, such as `/tenant-mapping`.

+To unify the approach for mapping, we could introduce `authorization_id`, widely used by multiple authentication flows.
+The `authorization_id` is equal to:
-- in OAuth 2.0 it is equal to `client_id`
+- `client_id` in OAuth 2.0 authentication flow
-- in Basic authentication it is equal to `username`
+- `username` in Basic authentication flow
-- in Certificates authentication flow it is equal to Common Name (CN).
+- Common Name (CN) in Certificates authentication flow

-It will be built into the Director component, as a separate endpoint responsible for retrieving the tenant ID based on database query.
-In order to map client_id from Runtime Agent to tenant, we will query `client_id` from Runtime `agentAuth` JSONB field.
-In order to map client_id from Application to tenant, we need to extend Application model with `auth` JSONB field.
-Then, we can query `client_id` from Application `auth` JSONB field.

-To unify tenant mapping, `client_id` will be not only generated in OAuth 2.0 flow, but also in Certificates flow.
-We will write it into certificate.
-In a result, these two flows we will map `client_id` to tenant.
+While generating one-time token, `client_id`/`client_secret` pair or basic authentication details for Runtime/Application/IntegrationSystem (using proper GraphQL mutation on Director), an entry in `system_auths` table in Director database is created.
+The `system_auths` table is used for tenant mapping.

+#### `system_auths` table

+The table is used by Director and Tenant Mapping Handler.
+It would contain the following fields:
+- `id`, which will be the `authorization_id`
+- `tenant` (optional field - used for Application and Runtime, not used for Integration System)
+- `app_id` foreign key of type UUID
+- `runtime_id` foreign key of type UUID
+- `integration_system_id` foreign key of type UUID
+- `value` of type JSONB (with authentication details, such as `client_id/client_secret`, `username/password`; in case of certificates it will be empty)

 ### GraphQL security